 Step 2: Set up capture delay

-For all cards, the POS payment is completed in two steps:
+For all cards, in-person payments are completed in two steps:

 - Authorisation – The payment details of the shopper are verified and the funds are reserved.

 - Capture – The reserved funds are transferred from the shopper to your account.